Regency Fiction Writers – The Beau Monde

 I have been so busy this fall!
 The Beau Monde, my Regency writers group, disaffiliated from RWA® at the end of September.
 Since reopening as Regency Fiction Writers (RFW) on October 1st, I haven’t had time to breathe, let alone post here.
 Today, the new organization stands 359 members strong!
 So proud of my fellow board members and the efforts to make this process as smooth and practical as possible.

-I have to say, The Beau Monde‘s amazing community has been one of my most useful and influential Regency Resources since I joined back in 2012 and I only see it growing stronger on this new venture!
+The Beau Monde‘s amazing community has been one of my most useful and influential Regency Resources since I joined back in 2012.
+And I only see it growing stronger on this new venture!

-If this sounds like something you’d be interested in, please visit the Regency Fiction Writers website for more information and the membership application.
-We’re offering a special introductory membership that’s just $25USD for the first year, but you must join before January 1st, when membership rates increase (but will still be extremely reasonable!).
+If this sounds interesting, please visit the Regency Fiction Writers website for more information and the membership application.
+RFW is offering a special introductory membership that’s just $25USD for the first year.
+But you must join before January 1st, when membership rates increase (but will still be extremely reasonable!).

-And, oh yeah… speaking of Regency-set fiction… I’ll be watching Bridgerton on Netflix on Friday.
+I’ll be watching Bridgerton on Netflix on Friday.
 And maybe Saturday and Sunday too.
 We’ll see!
-When I was binge reading Historical Romances in the early 2000s, Stephanie Laurens’ Cynster Series and Julia Quinn’s Bridgertons were some of the earliest ones I read and loved.
-Just a mention of “the mallet of death” still brings back memories of playing croquet with my cousins in an almost equally cut-throat and creatively competitive manner.
+Back in the early 2000s, I spent a lot of time binge-reading historical romances.
+I especially loved Stephanie Laurens’ Cynster and Julia Quinn’s Bridgerton series.
+Just hearing the phrase, “the mallet of death,” immediately takes me back to playing croquet with my cousins.
+Our matches were equally cutthroat and just as creatively competitive.

 Are you going to watch?
-I know the RFW Forums and Romancelandia Twitter will be lit up with the topic (with both pros and cons)
+I know the topics is going to light up the RFW Forums and Romancelandia Twitter (with both pros and cons).